bardram/teaching_digital_mobile_health/wearable_streaming/README.md

 ## [`main_5`](lib/main_5.dart)

-This HR Monitor is a direct copy of `main_3` while using a [Movesense](https://www.movesense.com/) device instead of the Polar device.
-Note that all the code is identical while just implementing the `MovesenseHRMonitor` class, which actually is only changed in the `init()` and `start()` methods.
-The rest is identical to the `StatefulPolarHRMonitor` defined in `main_3.dart`.
-The common code for both sensor are now added to the abstract `StatefulHRMonitor` class, which both inherits from.
+This HR Monitor is an extension of main_3.dart with support for using a [Movesense](https://www.movesense.com/) device in addition to the the Polar device.

+This is done by;

+* creating a super class `StatefulHRMonitor` which contain shared logic
+* creating a specialized sub-class for a `PolarHRMonitor` and a `MovesenseHRMonitor`

 ```dart
 /// A Movesense Heart Rate (HR) Monitor.